 Garnish was the first music production school in the world to offer the Music Production Grades.
-All Academy students can opt in to take a Grade 6, 7, or 8 examination.
+All Master Diploma students can opt in to take a Grade 6, 7, or 8 examination.
 They are a fun way to recap information, add a healthy sprinkling of academia to our program, and do still carry some UCAS points.
 Unlike FE and HE accredited programs, Garnish has the freedom to make teaching students to produce the music they love the priority, not be bogged down with irrelevant academic modules, and charge less because there are no costly awarding bodies to pay.
-What’s more, music production qualifications are not important to employers in the music industry!
+What’s more, music production degrees are not important to employers in the music industry!

-With homework and 360 hours of class time, with strategically placed mentoring sessions, you will write, produce, engineer, mix, master, and learn how to release and promote your very own EP, as well as potentially gaining your Garnish Certificate, RSL Grade Award, and Logic Pro X Certification.
+With homework and 360 hours of class time, with strategically placed mentoring sessions, you will write, produce, engineer, mix, master, and learn how to release and promote your very own EP, as well as potentially gaining your Garnish Industry Master Diploma Certificate, RSL Grade Award, and Logic Pro X Certification.

 Full of contemporary record production tips and techniques and knowledge you need to put together your own commercial (pop, rock, urban, singer/songwriter and commercial dance) backing track fit for A&R meetings and production music houses.
 From programming bass-lines, strings, basic synthesis, sculpting organic sounds, vocal & song arranging, getting the right sounds, and putting it all together to make your track sound as one and ready for a master mix.